harshiitgarg/yt-frontend-clone/README.md

 ```
 Visit <a href="http://localhost:3000">http://localhost:3000</a> in your browser.
 # Deployment
 The application is deployed on Vercel.
-For deployment instructions and additional details, refer to the official Vercel documentation.
+For deployment instructions and additional details, please review the official Vercel documentation.